-First, Lidia Kostina and Natalia Persiyaninova have been known as outstanding observers at the famous zenith telescope ZTF-135 (originally called Large Pulkovo Zenith Telescope with the lens diameter of 135 mm constructed in 1899-1904 in the mechanical workshop of the Pulkovo Observatory by Heinrich Andreevich Freiberg).
-It is known that ZTF-135 was recognized as the best zenith telescope in the world.
-However, the glory of this instrument was deserved not only by the art of its creator, but also by the highly qualified work of the observers.
-The Pleiades of the remarkable observers of the ZTF-135, the brightest representatives of which were Natalia Persiyaninova and Lidia Kostina.
+First, Lidia Kostina and Natalia Persiyaninova have been known as outstanding observers at the famous zenith-telescope ZTF-135 (The Large Pulkovo Zenith telescope with the lens diameter of 135 mm constructed in 1899-1904 in the mechanical workshop of the Pulkovo Observatory by Heinrich Andreevich Freiberg).

 Together they obtained 39% of all observations on this instrument in its more than a century history, including 59% of all post-WW2 observations.
 They were the absolute leaders among Pulkovo (and most likely all domestic) observers in the number of observing nights, as well as ZTF-135 was the leader among Pulkovo instruments.
-They were repeatedly awarded with the first and other prizes in the "Best Pulkovo observer of the year" competition.
+They were repeatedly awarded with the first and other prizes in the "Best Pulkovo Observer of the Year" competition.